FREQUENTLY ASKED QUESTIONS

 In what cities does Venture for America currently place fellows?

-Venture for America currently has Fellows from the Class of 2012 working in five cities: Cincinnati, Detroit, Las Vegas, New Orleans and Providence.
-For the Class of 2013, Venture for America plans to add Baltimore and Cleveland, with other potential expansion cities including Charlotte, New Haven, Philadelphia, Pittsburgh, and Raleigh-Durham.
+Venture for America currently has Fellows from the Class of 2012 and 2013 working in eight cities: Baltimore, Cincinnati, Cleveland, Detroit, Las Vegas, New Orleans, Philadelphia, and Providence.
+For the Class of 2014, Venture for America plans to add even more cities, to be confirmed throughout the fall and spring.

 How does VFA choose its cities?